dashevo/dashmate/README.md

 $ mn config:envs --config=testnet --output-file .env.testnet
 ```

-Then specify the created dotenv file as an option for `docker-compose` command:
+Then specify the created dotenv file as an option for the `docker-compose` command:

 ```bash
 $ docker-compose --env-file=<filename>